The Peckham Experiment: Closure

-In the 1990s the remaining buildings were sold by the Council and converted into housing, but remain a Listed Building.
+In the 1990s the remaining buildings were sold by the council and converted into housing, but retain listed building status.
 This occurred after the responsibility for adult education was significantly reduced and transferred from the local council to Southwark College.
 Replacement leisure facilities were provided at the Peckham Pulse Healthy Living Centre by Peckham Town Square.

-The 21st century
+The twenty-first century

-The Pioneer Health Foundation, the charity responsible for the Peckham Experiment continues to exist as a registered charity under English law, the Trustees recognising a need to disseminate the findings and also to keep open the possibility of a further centre or centres opening.
-Notwithstanding the many changes to society and medicine since the Peckham Experiment, The Pioneer Health Foundation Ltd, as it is now known, believes that the principles identified by Dr George Scott Williamson are basic to health and are of continuing relevance to society.
+The Pioneer Health Foundation, the charity responsible for the Peckham Experiment, continues to exist as a registered charity under English law, the trustees recognising a need to disseminate the findings and also to keep open the possibility of a further centre or centres opening.
+Notwithstanding the many changes to society and medicine since the Peckham Experiment, the foundation believes that the principles identified by Williamson are basic to health and are of continuing relevance to society.
 This includes the valuable evidence produced about the relationship between social and home environment and individual motivation and health.

-As part of its activities, the Foundation has launched the "Mary Langman Prize", an annual award for an essay on "The Relevance of the Peckham Experiment in the 21st Century" that furthers the lessons learnt at the Pioneer Health Centre about the social, emotional and environmental determinants of health.
+As part of its activities, the foundation launched the "Mary Langman Prize", an annual award for an essay on "The Relevance of the Peckham Experiment in the 21st Century" that furthers the lessons learnt at the Pioneer Health Centre about the social, emotional and environmental determinants of health.
 Mary Langman was personal assistant to Scott Williamson and made a bequest to enable such initiatives.

 References in literature

 The Peckham Experiment is referred to in the classic science fiction novel Macroscope by Piers Anthony, wherein an extension of the Peckham Experiment techniques are used to raise a group of children to far-above-average intelligence, resulting in one transcendental genius.
 It is also mentioned in "Notes Toward the Definition of Culture", by T. S. Eliot during his discussion on education and the family.
+The experiment is also briefly referenced in Franz Fanon's book Black Skin, White Masks when discussing the connection between of the prestige of the French language and the social status of educated Antillean blacks returning to Martinique after visiting and being educated in France.

 The surviving archives of the Pioneer Health Centre, which include personal papers of Scott Williamson and Innes Pearse, as well as material on subsequent attempts to recreate the experiment elsewhere, are now in the Wellcome Library.
-There are also numerous books published during and after the Centre's lifespan by individuals who were involved in its work.
+There are also numerous books published during and after the centre's lifespan by individuals who were involved in its work.